qmzhao26/Information-Extraction-from-Medical-Transactions/README.md

   2. 'treatment_wd': Use the pre-training model 'en_core_web_sm' to get the embedding, and then use the top-ranked method to extract the words with the highest association
   3. 'treatment_trip': SVO triplets extracted manually on the basis of NER obtained from the pre-training model 'en_core_web_sm'
   4. 'treatment_medi': SVO triplets using pre-trained biomedical ner model (based on BERT)
+  5. **Note:** BERT-based multi-label classification is not yet complete...

 ### Reference: